lokori/secretman/README.md

 access to the secret keys necessary for those feats and these secret keys can't be extracted.
 (At least, there are no known exploits or practical ways to extract the keys or make a copy of the key).

-Yubikey is not unique, there are other similar products emerging, such as [OnlyKey](https://www.amazon.com/OnlyKey-Color-Password-Manager-Obsolete/dp/B06Y1CSRZX) which essentially is similar to Yubikey.
+Yubikey is not unique, there are other similar products emerging, such as [OnlyKey](https://www.amazon.com/OnlyKey-Color-Password-Manager-Obsolete/dp/B06Y1CSRZX), which is essentially similar to Yubikey.

 Overview of the topics and possibilities: